 Prepare your driveway.

-Before you start to repair or reseal on your own, try to pick a sunny day to start either process.
+Before you start to repair or reseal your driveway on your own, try to pick a sunny day to start the process.
 Your driveway will need a day or two to dry completely once you’re done.
 You may also want to trim your landscaping back before you get started to protect it from some of the chemicals in the sealant.
 While it’s good for asphalt, it’s not so great on your plant life.

 Then, you can start cleaning.
 Now’s the time to break out that seldom-used leaf blower, or a regular broom and remove all the debris.
 Leaves, flowers, mulch, etc. should all be gone before laying down any primer or sealant—or they may become trapped underneath.
 For tougher issues, like stains or moss, you may want to spring for a good pressure washing and then use a primer to help cover all traces.
 Once you have a completely clean surface, you’re ready for the next step.

 Depending on the current state of your driveway, you may not even need to worry about this particular step.
 For smaller cracks and/or divots, they actually make asphalt filler that you can apply until it’s level with the surface.
 As long as you don’t overfill the problem areas, most mild-to-moderate handymen can take care of this themselves.